 '''

-problem.removecbcutlog (f_cutlog, object)
+problem.removecbcutlog(callback, data)

 '''

-- f_cutlog The callback function to remove.
-If None then all cut log callback functions added with the given user-defined object value will be removed. - object The object value that the callback was added with.
-If None, then the object value will not be checked and all cut log callbacks with the function pointer f_cutlog will be removed.
+- callback The callback function to remove.
+If None then all cut log callback functions added with the given user-defined object value will be removed. - data The object value that the callback was added with.
+If None, then the object value will not be checked and all cut log callbacks with the function callback will be removed.